Kosar-sh/Signal-System/README.md

 Part 2: A simulation of a digital communication system using Frequency-Shift Keying (FSK).
 Information is encoded by transmitting sine waves at different frequencies.
 The simulation analyzes the system's robustness to noise at different bit rates (1 and 5 bits/sec).

+## Computer Assignment 6
+This project is about signal processing applications in radar and music synthesis.

+The assignment consists of two main parts:

+Part 1: Doppler Radar Simulation:
+This section involves simulating a radar to determine the distance and velocity of one or more moving objects.
+The method relies on using the Fast Fourier Transform (FFT) to analyze the frequency shift (Doppler effect) and phase of the returned signal.

+Part 2: Music Synthesis and Recognition:
+This part focuses on creating a piece of music by generating a sequence of sine waves at specific note frequencies.
+It also requires developing a method to automatically analyze a given music file to identify the notes and their timings.